braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 You can refresh the current user's feature flags mid-session to pull the latest values from Braze.

 {% alert tip %}
-Refreshing happens automatically upon session start, and may be throttled by Braze.
+Refreshing happens automatically upon session start.
+Manually refreshing may be throttled by Braze.
 Please ensure you refresh only prior to important user actions or pages, such as before loading a checkout page, or if you know a feature flag will be consumed.
 {% endalert %}

 {% tabs %}